IntuitionLabs

 This report provides a comprehensive, evidence-based assessment of LLM copilot technology for bench scientists.
 We first review the capabilities of LLMs and how they can, in principle, assist experimental research.
 We then survey case studies and data: from biomedical benchmarks where LLMs outperformed experts, to “agent” systems that integrate LLMs with lab automation.
 We examine adoption trends via surveys and industry anecdotes, identifying factors driving or limiting uptake.
 Throughout, we contrast the “hype” narratives with grounded performance results.
 For example, enthusiasm for LLM-driven experimentation is tempered by cautionary notes: AI integrations must address data security and regulatory compliance ([19]), ensure explainability ([12]), and stay aligned with the complex workflows of science.
 Finally, we discuss implications and future directions: from the promise of AI-assisted discovery to the systemic changes (both technical and cultural) that may accompany LLM adoption in research labs.

-The goal is to equip scientists, lab managers, and policymakers with a balanced, detailed picture of what LLM copilot tools can do today, what challenges they face, and how to move forward responsibly.As a living field, this discourse draws on cutting-edge reports, peer-reviewed studies, and expert commentary up to late 2025.
+The goal is to equip scientists, lab managers, and policymakers with a balanced, detailed picture of what LLM copilot tools can do today, what challenges they face, and how to move forward responsibly.As a living field, this discourse draws on cutting-edge reports, peer-reviewed studies, and expert commentary up to early 2026.

 Background: From AI to LLMs in Science